m1c43L/serif-health-take-home/README.md

  * }
  * If we look at the two key-pair, we can see that the URL's path is almost identical to the displayname or filename except that instead of the state abbreviation,
  * we have a numeric code (`2024-01_NY_39B0_in-network-rates_4_of_9.json.gz` vs `2024-01_254_39B0_in-network-rates_4_of_9.json.gz`).
- * This pattern seems to be consistent with other state abbreviations so it's plausible to assume that this numeric code represent the a state.
+ * This pattern seems to be consistent with other state abbreviations for `In-Network Negotiated Rates Files` so it's plausible to assume that this numeric code represent the a state.
  */
 enum RegionCode {
   NY = 254,